boscobarberesbert/Race-Car/README.md

 # Race Car | B.A.T.
 Studios

+Link to the source: [B.A.T.
+Studios' Race Car in GitHub](https://github.com/boscobarberesbert/Race-Car)

 ## Description

 Race Car game developed by 3 students at CITM-UPC, in Barcelona.
 It has been developed with Bullet for the physics, and OpenGL and SDL as the render tools.